TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

     Also, operation of the Kookaberry may be adversely affected if the USB supplied voltage is less than 4.7 volts.

-3. Connectors P1 to P5 – these connectors are used for accessories such as sensors and for outputs.
+3. Five connectors P1 to P5 – these connectors are used for accessories such as sensors and for outputs.
 The function of each connector is controlled by Kookaberry scripts.
 4. Edge Connector – located at the bottom of the Kookaberry board, it plugs into a mating connector on an expansion board and makes all of the Kookaberry’s connections available depending on the capabilities of the expansion board.